TQA-Bench: Evaluating LLMs for Multi-Table Question Answering: Results and Analysis

+\textbf{Agentic Performance.} We further compare \textsc{GPT-5.1} under two settings: direct prompting and an agentic setting, where the model can conduct multi-round planning and invoke tools to refine its intermediate analysis {iteratively} before producing the final answer.
+Compared to direct prompting, the agentic setup yields only limited improvements {overall}.
+Notably, the gains become more evident at the 64K context length, yet the absolute accuracy remains far from satisfactory, suggesting that tool-augmented reasoning still struggles on multi-table QA at scale.
+These results also highlight that context length continues to be a factor shaping agentic performance.

+\textbf{Supplementary Open-Ended Pilot.} As a complementary check beyond the MCQ setting, we additionally evaluate an aligned open-ended value-generation pilot.
+On the paired 700-question subset with \textsc{GPT-4o-mini} at 8K, accuracy drops from 60.86\% in the MCQ setting to 33.71\% in the open-ended setting.
+The largest degradation appears on \textit{count}, \textit{average}, \textit{sum}, and \textit{correlation}, indicating that removing answer options makes numerical and statistical reasoning substantially harder.
+Detailed prompting, evaluation rules, and per-type results are provided in Appendix~\S{II}.

-\textbf{Influence of Context Length.} We analyze how table context length affects the performance of instruct models.
-Many chat models perform similarly regardless of context length, as they do not consistently follow instructions.
-Therefore, we focus on instruct models and analyze their performance across different question subcategories as the context length changes.
-Our experiments show that \textit{model performance generally decreases as the context length increases}.
-Some models show slight improvements with longer contexts, but these improvements are small and can be considered normal fluctuations.
-This indicates that handling longer table contexts remains challenging for most models.
-We enumerate the effect of context length varies across question subcategories below:
+\textbf{Impact of Context Length.} We analyze how table context length affects representative models across model families, and analyze their performance across different question subcategories as the context length changes.
+Our experiments show that \textit{the performance of most models generally decreases as the context length increases}.
+Although \textsc{Gemini-3.1-Pro-Preview} remains highly stable across context lengths and several models show slight improvements in specific settings, the broader pattern indicates that handling longer tabular contexts remains challenging for LLMs.
+We enumerate the effect of context length across task categories below:

+\begin{itemize}[topsep=5pt, leftmargin=1em] \item \textit{The performance of lookup tasks declines relatively slowly with increasing context length}.
+Since these tasks often require retrieving only a single or a few items from the table, they remain manageable even with longer contexts.

+\item \textit{LLMs experience more pronounced performance drops in this aggregation task}, as aggregation tasks typically involve explicit computations over multiple elements.
+Notably, most models perform better in answering the \textit{average} questions than in the \textit{sum} questions.
+This disparity arises because estimating a value close to the average is more intuitive, potentially through an informed educated guess, whereas summing multiple elements accurately requires more robust analytical and mathematical abilities.